On-Page SEO

 .

-• Experience - The extent to which the content creator has first-hand or lived experience with the topic.
-Did they actually use the product, visit the place, or work in the field?
+Experience — The extent to which the content creator has first-hand or real-world experience with the topic.
+Whether they have actually used the product, visited the place, or worked directly in the field being discussed.

-• Expertise - The depth of knowledge and skill the content creator has for the topic, gained through education, training, or sustained practice.
+Expertise — The level of knowledge or skill the content creator possesses, developed through education, professional training, or consistent practical work.

-• Authoritativeness - How well-recognised and respected the content creator and site are as a source on the topic.
-This is largely an external signal built through mentions, citations, and backlinks.
+Authoritativeness — How well recognised the content creator or website is as a reliable source on the subject.
+Built primarily through external signals: citations, mentions, references, and high-quality backlinks.

 Why E-E-A-T matters for SEO